undergrad-partner-school

 Retention Rate

-As reported in 2025, the freshman retention rate for Delaware Valley University was 69.28%.
+The freshman retention rate for Delaware Valley University was 69.28% in 2025.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-At this academic institution, the proportion of students graduating in six years is 56%.
+At this school, the rate of students graduating within six years is 56%.

 Student Body